Secodis/TSS-WEB/C_Implementation_Requirements/14_HTTP-Header-Security.md

 # {{site.TITLE_IMPL_HTTPHEADERSEC}}

 Modern web browsers support several additional client-side protection mechanisms that can be activated using HTTP response headers.
-The table below describes related requirements and recommendations for external Web UIs and services in production:
+The table below describes related requirements and recommendations for external web-based UIs and services in production:

 **Headers that can be centrally included:**